-The course consists of 42 weeks of an integrated clinical experience with all major disciplines in one community.
-There will be an option to use two weeks of the 42 weeks at an alternate site to provide extra learning opportunities if necessary.
+The course consists of 40 weeks in an integrated clinical experience with all major disciplines in one community.
+There will be an option to use two weeks of the 40 weeks at an alternate site to provide supplemental learning opportunities if necessary.